Enhanced Excitation Energy Transfer under Strong Light-Matter Coupling: Insights from Multi-Scale Molecular Dynamics Simulations: Results Discussion

 \subsubsection{Comparison to experiments}

+In microscopy experiments relying on off-resonant optical pumping, polariton emission is typically observed between the excitation spot and a point several microns further away~\cite{Lerario2017, Rozenman2018,Forrest2020,Berghuis2022,Balasubrahmaniyam2023}.
+While such broad emission pattern is reminiscent of a diffusion process, the match between total distance over which that emission is detected on the one hand and the product of the maximum LP group velocity and cavity lifetime on the other hand, suggest ballistic propagation.
+The results of our simulations are thus in qualitative agreement with such observations as also our results suggest that, while polariton propagation appears diffusive under off-resonant excitation conditions, the front of the wave packet propagates close to the maximum group velocity of the LP branch.

-In experiments that relied on off-resonant pumping for exciting the strongly coupled system, polariton diffusion, rather than ballistic motion was observed.\cite{Rozenman2018,Forrest2020,Berghuis2022} These observations are thus in qualitative agreement with the results of our simulations, which also suggest that under off-resonant excitation conditions polariton propagation is diffusive.
-In addition, time-resolved measurements by Rozenman {\it{et al.}}\cite{Rozenman2018} suggest that the propagation velocity is much lower than the group velocities of the LP, which is also seen in our simulations.
-Based on the analysis of our MD trajectories we propose that polariton propagation appears diffusive due to reversible population transfers between stationary dark states and propagating bright states.
-Furthermore, the simulations also suggest that due to competition with radiative decay of the cavity mode component, polariton transport slows down and reaches a maximum displacement in lossy cavities before the excitation has decayed completely.
-Because a large fraction of the population resides in the non-decaying dark states, the lifetime of the molecule-cavity system is extended,\cite{Groenhof2019} and polariton propagation can be observed on timescales far beyond the cavity lifetime, in line with experiment.\cite{Rozenman2018}
+Based on the analysis of our MD trajectories we propose that on the experimentally accessible timescales, polariton propagation appears diffusive due to reversible population transfers between stationary dark states and propagating bright states.
+For lossy cavities, radiative decay of the cavity modes further slows down polariton transport such that the excitation reaches a maximum distance before decaying completely.
+Because a large fraction of the population resides in the non-decaying dark states, the lifetime of the molecule-cavity system is extended~\cite{Groenhof2019}, and polariton propagation can be observed on timescales far beyond the cavity lifetime, in line with experiment~\cite{Rozenman2018}.